-Logs the messages that system programs offer for logging.
-Every logged message contains at least a date stamp and a hostname, and normally the program's name too, but that depends on how trusting the
+Installed programs: rsyslogd Installed directory: /usr/lib/rsyslog rsyslogd Logs the messages that system programs offer for logging.
+Every logged message contains at least a date stamp and a hostname, and normally the program's name too, but that depends on how trusting the logging daemon is told to be.

-10.48.
-Sysvinit-2.86
+10.58.
+Sysvinit-2.88dsf